Crowsnest History to be Discovered

 When planning a trip along the Crowsnest Highway 3, travellers will notice how closely the Crowsnest mimics the path of the Similkameen River.
 This is no coincidence.
 The Similkameen River shaped the Similkameen Valley and has grown it to what it is today.
 The River sustains the communities of the Similkameen.

 Proximity to the Similkameen River and its fertile surroundings coaxed early European settlers of the region into developing agricultural farmlands up and down the valley.
 This farming legacy is still alive and carries on to this day.
-Taste the agri-excellency that could only be developed through generations of trial and error in the Fruit Stand Capital of Canada (Keremeos) or the Organic Farming Capital of Canada (Cawston).
+Taste the agri-excellency that can only be acquired through generations of trial and error in the Fruit Stand Capital of Canada (Keremeos) or the Organic Farming Capital of Canada (Cawston).
 Plan a stop at Grist Mill & Gardens at Keremeos to fully immerse yourself in the Similkameen’s agricultural history.
 Tour the historic gardens and step inside the first hydro-powered grain grinding mill used in the area, which opened in 1877.
 When you are finished, grab some fresh treats from the bakery and a souvenir!

 Along with the agricultural roots, there is a deep, rich history in the Similkameen Valley of mining.
 Prospectors rushed to the Similkameen to sift through the silt of the Similkameen River around 1860.
-The Princeton Museum details the Similkameen Valley gold rush in great detail and has North America’s largest private mineral collection.
+The Princeton Museum details the Similkameen Valley gold rush in great detail and has North America’s most extensive private mineral collection.
 Rotating interpretive displays are sure to pique your interest.
 An iconic symbol of the Similkameen prospecting days is Nickel Plate Mountain in Hedley, home to Mascot Mine.
 Mascot Mine produced 7.1 tonnes of gold, worth about 172 million (approx.) in the present day.
 The Upper Similkameen Indian Band offered tours of the mine once upon a time, but the mine has been shuttered in recent years.
 To learn more about the mining history in these parts, check out Snaza’ist Discovery Centre in Hedley.

 Similkameen Valley’s Wine Roots